arrow

 For fintech stakeholders exploring revenue sources, a wide variety of opportunities is available, no matter if you decide to monetize your app with ads or continuously ask yourself ‘how to monetize apps without ads.’
 Choosing among these business models of fintech companies, it is critical not only to opt for the one that fits your overall strategy best but also to assume which ones could become viable after a while.

-Seizing Fintech Opportunities: How does App Monetization Work?
+How Does App Monetization Work?

 It could not be denied that different payer categories and revenue models will be more appropriate for various businesses, depending on a range of factors, like: